noahturbs/catancounter/README.md

 -Browse through your pc and select the folder with the extracted files.

+The chrome extension will pop up in the list of your chrome extensions.
+Make sure that the project you just added is turned on.
 Congrats!
-The chrome extension will pop up in the list of your chrome extensions.
-Make sure it's toggled on.
 You have installed the chrome extension.

 If you close or refresh the tab of a game being played, the chrome extension will lose track of the resources and the game.
 The U.I. pops up after all settlements have been placed.